The Social Aspect

 - etc.

-- Giddens' structuration theory
+- See Giddens' structuration theory

 See below for a detailed taxonomy of institutions compiled by Dooyeweerd.
 See also the contribution by Erving Goffman.

-- In some circles, 'social' is taken to mean 'soft', 'normative', and is opposed to 'hard', 'determinative'. e.g. 'Socio-technical' (Mumford, 1979) means an approach that tries to go beyond a technology-centred view while recognising technological realities.
+- In some circles, "social" is taken to mean soft, normative, and is opposed to hard, determinative. e.g. "Socio-technical" (Mumford, 1979) means an approach that tries to go beyond a technology-centred view while recognising technological realities.
 In these circles 'social' has a wider meaning than Dooyeweerd gives it, and includes such things as aesthetic, ethical, lingual.
 However those circles are starting to differentiate e.g. ethical from other 'social' things; Dooyeweerd's ontology could help them - if only they allowed an ontological approach!

 Stafleu [2005] gives a good discussion of the social aspect, raising a number of interesting issues - though he departs somewhat from Dooyeweerd's views.
 Chaplin [1995] tries to refine Dooyeweerd's notion of structural societal principles.